 Handling transactions valued at $1 million+

-Participating GM dealers can use the MSTS CaaS software suite to extend credit lines at terms of between net 30 days and 90 days.
-While MSTS typically approves credit lines of up to $250,000, GM will determine the cap on credit lines offered to fleet managers.
+Participating GM dealers can use the MSTS CaaS software suite to extend credit lines at terms of between net 20 days and 60 days.
+While MSTS typically approves credit lines of up to $250,000, with the standard CaaS solution, GM will determine the cap on credit lines offered to fleet managers.
 Credit lines could be as high as the millions of dollars, depending on GM’s preferences, MSTS President Brandon Spear says.

-GM dealers receive payment within 48 hours and MSTS handles all accounts receivable and collections for missed payments.
+GM dealers receive payment within two weeks and MSTS handles all invoicing, client support, accounts receivable and collections for missed payments.
 All invoices and account portals that can view credit lines will display the GM brand.

 Managing a widespread discount program